doniskool/Class-Tracker/README.md

 - See counts for homework, classwork, and total entries
 - Remove individual entries or reset the tracker
 - Smooth bacterium-inspired background and button click sound effects
-- Background music player with playlist (Lofi, Let's larp, Romantical)
+- Background music player with playlist (Lofi, Let's larp, Romantical and more to come).
 - Custom background image uploader
 - Customer support contact - send me music recommendations
+- Completely client side, multiple people can use the website at the same time.

 ## Usage